xmos/sw_usb_audio/doc/rst/quick.rst

 task based parallelism and communication, accurate timing and I/O, and safe memory management.
 All components work off the real-time multicore functionality, giving a fully integrated approach.

-The XTC tools are required by anyone developing or deploying applications on an `xCORE` processor.
+The XTC tools are required by anyone developing or deploying applications on an `xcore` processor.
 The tools include:

     * “Tile-level” toolchain (Compiler, assembler, etc)
     * System libraries